Babylonia: Neo-Babylonian Empire (Chaldean Empire)

 Amel-Marduk succeeded to the throne and reigned for only two years.
 Little contemporary record of his rule survives, though Berosus later stated that he was deposed and murdered in 560 BC by his successor Neriglissar for conducting himself in an "improper manner".

 Neriglissar (560–556 BC) also had a short reign.
 He was the son in law of Nebuchadnezzar II, and it is unclear if he was a Chaldean or native Babylonian who married into the dynasty.
 He campaigned in Aram and Phoenicia, successfully maintaining Babylonian rule in these regions.
 Neriglissar died young however, and was succeeded by his son Labashi-Marduk (556 BC), who was still a boy.
 He was deposed and killed during the same year in a palace conspiracy.

 Of the reign of the last Babylonian king, Nabonidus (Nabu-na'id, 556–539 BC) who is the son of the Assyrian priestess Adda-Guppi and who managed to kill the last Chaldean king, Labashi-Marduk, and took the reign, there is a fair amount of information available.
 Nabonidus (hence his son, the regent Belshazzar) was, at least from the mother's side, neither Chaldean nor Babylonian, but ironically Assyrian, hailing from its final capital of Harran (Kharranu).
 His father's origins remain unknown.
 Information regarding Nabonidus is chiefly derived from a chronological tablet containing the annals of Nabonidus, supplemented by another inscription of Nabonidus where he recounts his restoration of the temple of the Moon-god Sin at Harran; as well as by a proclamation of Cyrus issued shortly after his formal recognition as king of Babylonia.

 A number of factors arose which would ultimately lead to the fall of Babylon.
 The population of Babylonia became restive and increasingly disaffected under Nabonidus.
 He excited a strong feeling against himself by attempting to centralize the polytheistic religion of Babylonia in the temple of Marduk at Babylon, and while he had thus alienated the local priesthoods, the military party also despised him on account of his antiquarian tastes.
 He seemed to have left the defense of his kingdom to his son Belshazzar (a capable soldier but poor diplomat who alienated the political elite), occupying himself with the more congenial work of excavating the foundation records of the temples and determining the dates of their builders.
 He also spent time outside Babylonia, rebuilding temples in the Assyrian city of Harran, and also among his Arab subjects in the deserts to the south of Mesopotamia.
 Nabonidus and Belshazzar's Assyrian heritage is also likely to have added to this resentment.
 In addition, Mesopotamian military might had usually been concentrated in the martial state of Assyria.
-Babylonia had always been more vulnerable to conquest and invasion than its northern neighbour, and without the might of Assyria to keep foreign powers in check and Mesopotamia dominant, Babylonia was ultimately exposed.
+Babylonia had always been more vulnerable to conquest and invasion than its northern neighbour, and without the might of Assyria to keep foreign powers in check and Mesopotamia dominant, Babylonia was exposed.